OpenVPN/openvpn/doc/t_server_null.rst

 * Test cases (client configurations) and server setups (server configurations) are stored in a configuration file, i.e. data and code have been separated
 * Configuration file format is nearly identical to t_client.rc configuration
 * Supports a set of default tests, overriding default test settings and adding local tests
+* Supports client ping tests if ovpnlwip is available

 Prerequisites
 -------------